-The Channel Awesome crew being the ones sent on the quest seems very appropriate once you find out that Malecite wants to destroy the world because he hates science and technology usurping magic as the dominant power of civilization.
+The Channel Awesome crew being the ones sent on the quest seems very appropriate once you find out that Malachite wants to destroy the world because he hates science and technology usurping magic as the dominant power of civilization.
 Who better to defend the 21st century than internet personalities who are famous for reviewing movies and video games?

 What makes this even better, is the fact that Benzaie is dressed as Conan, who, as we all know, doesn't like sorcery.

 The Voice of the Ancients was defeated by a pair of music critics.